Nutrition & Health

 Try reading blog posts and watching informative YouTube videos or Netflix documentaries on your interests, taking a class or asking a more well-versed friend for any tips.
 Listen to your body's responses to different sports or levels of activity intensity to find out more on what works best for you.

-One great way to learn more about both your body and how you're improving at your sport or exercise activity is to grab an activity tracker or sports watch (plus, they make you look like a total pro).
+One great way to learn more about both your body and how you're improving at your sport or exercise activity is to grab an activity tracking sports watch (plus, they make you look like a total pro).

 It's important to look ahead at new goals, but don't forget to reflect on your progress and celebrate your successes.
 Rewarding yourself will give you a great little mental boost, and make you that much more likely to repeat your actions!